Mark Goodlad: Port Vale

 Goodlad was back to his quiet and consistent best in 2005–06, posting 52 appearances in both league and cup, fending off competition from a teenage Joe Anyon.
 Throughout the season he faced four penalties, three of which he saved and one was of which hit the post.
 At the end of the campaign he put pen to paper on a new two-year deal, despite rumours that circulated on a fan site of a falling out with manager Martin Foyle – one of many rumours that "quite annoyed" many of the players.

-The club's number one for the start of the 2006–07 campaign, injury struck him again, this time ending his career.
-Before this though, he had one of the finest games of his career, picking up the man-of-the match award in a League Cup clash with top-flight Tottenham Hotspur.
+The club's number one for the start of the 2006–07 campaign, injury struck him again, ending his career.
+Before this though, he had one of the finest games of his career, picking up the man of the match award in a League Cup clash with top-flight Tottenham Hotspur.
 He picked up his final injury on 30 December, in a game against Bristol City at Ashton Gate, after he got his ankle caught in mud and had to be stretchered off the field within the opening minutes.
-He ruptured his right achilles tendon and had to have reconstructive surgery.
+He ruptured his right Achilles tendon and had to have reconstructive surgery.
 Following the incident Musselwhite was re-signed by the club on an emergency basis, now aged 38.

-Goodlad played no part of the 2007–08 season, and announced his retirement on 2 January 2008 after it emerged that his Achilles tendon injury would need further surgery – surgery which carried the risk that he would have to use a wheelchair for the rest of his life.
+Goodlad played no part in the 2007–08 season and announced his retirement on 2 January 2008 after it emerged that his Achilles tendon injury would need further surgery – surgery which carried the risk that he would have to use a wheelchair for the rest of his life.
 Goodlad opted to retire rather than risk handicapping himself.
 A benefit match was arranged for Goodlad – Port Vale Legends against Wolves legends at Vale Park on 6 August 2008.
 In May 2019, he was voted into the "Ultimate Port Vale XI" by members of the OneValeFan supporter website.

 Coaching career

 In September 2010, he was working as both a goalkeeping coach at Nottingham Forest and a sports teacher at the JCB Academy.
-He went on to work at the Nike Academy and later worked as head goalkeeper coach at Barnsley.
+He went on to work at the Nike Academy.
+He later worked as head goalkeeper coach at Barnsley.
 In April 2022, he joined York City as goalkeeping coach.
 He left the role on the appointment of Joe Stead in January 2023.
 On 23 February 2023, he was appointed assistant manager to John Askey at League Two club Hartlepool United, the manager who had brought him to York City.
+However, on 30 December 2023, Askey and Goodlad were dismissed.